Levasseur PL.4

 The Levasseur PL.4, aka Levasseur Marin, was a carrier-based reconnaissance aircraft produced in France in the 1920s.

 Design and development

 The PL.4 was a conventional, single-bay biplane that carried a crew of three in tandem, open cockpits.
 Purchased by the Aéronavale to operate from the aircraft carrier Béarn, it incorporated several safety features in case of ditching at sea.
 Apart from small floats attached directly to the undersides of the lower wing, the main units of the fixed, tailskid undercarriage could be jettisoned in flight, and the underside of the fuselage was given a boat-like shape and made watertight.
+Additionally, the crew can survive a crash by ejecting the landing gear.